fakundo/bem-classnames-loader/README.md

 ```

 ##`style.modifier`
 Adds new modifier.
-Unfortunately loader can extract modifiers from css as booleans only.
+Unfortunately loader can't extract modifiers from css as booleans only.
 But often you need to set modifier as string.
 This method provides you this option.

 Example:
 ```js